Felipe Solá found out he was being sacked as Argentine FM while enroute to Celac Summit

 And when Argentina looked headed for its pro-tempore presidency to succeed Mexico's Andrés Manuel López Obrador, Fernández pulled a stunt which, in addition to negative reviews from Nicaraguan President Daniel Ortega, halted what seemed to be a mere formality.

-Under those circumstances, Mexico, which has exceptionally been in charge of Celac for two years instead of the usual one-year term, will remain in place, in the absence of the Argentine authorities the entire group minus Nicaragua were endorsing.
+Under those circumstances, Mexico, which has exceptionally been in charge of Celac for two years instead of the usual one-year term, will remain in place, in the absence of the Argentine authorities, the entire group minus Nicaragua were endorsing.

 Solá was in El Salvador - one of the many stops that the small Air Force plane had to make - when he received a call from Santiago Cafiero.
 It was the outgoing Chief of Staff who informed Solá both of his dismissal as well as of the fact that he would himself become his successor.